mac-comp240/hw7-shell/README.md

 This assignment has multiple parts that you will need to implement for full credit, each described below.

-If you complete the first four parts successfully, you will receive an A- (90/100) on this assignment.
+If you complete the first four parts successfully, you will receive a B (85/100) on this assignment.
 To receive a 100/100, you will need to complete everything described below.
-I want you to prioritize--complete as much as you can, but be willing to accept the A- if you need more time for other end-of-semester considerations!
+I want you to prioritize--complete as much as you can, and be willing to accept the B if you need more time for other end-of-semester considerations!

 Each task includes a reference to the C function and/or Unix system call that